Evidence-based health education and wellness guidance you can trust.

 Who is most likely to benefit?

-People with nonspecific chronic low back pain (pain not explained by a major structural lesion) — the bulk of clinical trial participants.
+People with nonspecific chronic low back pain (pain not explained by a clear structural lesion), which represents the majority of participants in clinical trials.

-• Individuals with stiffness and guarded movement, especially those who sit a lot.
+• Individuals with stiffness and guarded movement patterns, particularly those who spend long hours sitting.

-• People willing to practice regularly and combine yoga with general activity and lifestyle changes.
+• People who are willing to practice regularly and combine yoga with general physical activity and healthy lifestyle changes.

-• When a yoga pose might make things worse (red flags & contraindications)
+• When a yoga pose may make symptoms worse (red flags and contraindications)

-• Stop and seek medical assessment if you have any of the following before trying or continuing poses:
+• Stop practicing and seek medical evaluation if any of the following occur before starting or while continuing yoga poses:

-• New or worsening leg weakness, numbness, or tingling (possible nerve compression).
+• New or worsening leg weakness, numbness, or tingling, which may suggest nerve compression.

-• Known unstable spinal pathology (recent fracture, severe spinal stenosis with neurogenic claudication, active cancer in the spine, high-grade spondylolisthesis in some cases).
+• Known unstable spinal conditions, including recent fractures, severe spinal stenosis with neurogenic claudication, active spinal cancer, or high-grade spondylolisthesis in some cases.

-• Sharp radiating pain that increases with movement — discuss with a clinician before continuing exercise.
+• Sharp, radiating pain that worsens with movement—this should be discussed with a healthcare professional before continuing exercise.

-Also be cautious if you have medical comorbidities (osteoporosis, inflammatory arthritis).
-If in doubt, get a professional screen first.
-Some clinicians advise modifying Cat–Cow and backbends for people with disc herniation, spinal stenosis, or recent surgery.
+Additional caution is advised for individuals with medical comorbidities such as osteoporosis or inflammatory arthritis.
+If there is any uncertainty, a professional screening is recommended.
+Some clinicians also suggest modifying poses like Cat–Cow and gentle backbends for people with disc herniation, spinal stenosis, or recent spinal surgery.

 Modifications and props for safety and comfort